Sony Online Entertainment Accounts Vulnerable to Brute Force Password Reset

 2a.
 Obtain a Pager #: Since most people will only answer a page from the same area code, we need some local pager numbers (714 in this example).
 Google search something like “714 pager number”

 2b.
 Refine a Pager #: I find that doctors are the only ones using pagers nowadays.
 This is perfect because they usually really don’t like to be paged (especially while on the golf course right?).
-Also, they are easier to find, because hospitals and office often list emergency pager numbers on thier website.
+Also, they are easier to find, because hospitals and office often list emergency pager numbers on their website.
 PERFECT!.
 So modify that Google search to something more like “714 emergency pager number” or “714 doctor pager”.
 You get the idea.

 Example: google search link http://www.alz.uci.edu/ucimind/contact-us/ lists